HEALTHY SOILS PROGRAM (HSP)

 HSP Technical Assistance

-Solana Center offers the following assistance once CDFA has notified applicants of their status:
+Solana Center offers the following free assistance once CDFA has notified applicants of their status:

 Implementation assistance of awarded practices